-Be honest: When was the last time you gave your call center—the nexus of your customers’ experience—a gut check?
+When was the last time you gave your call center—the nexus of your customers’ experience—a gut check?
 Doing so frequently will help sustain your customer relationships and competitive edge against market players.
-As we quickly move into 2018, now is a good time to take a look at how your existing contact center solution is performing and if there are any holes that need to be filled.
+Now is a good time to take a look at how your existing contact center solution is performing and if there are any holes that need to be filled.

-If you’ve hit a roadblock with your existing cloud contact center solution, consider your options, one of which should be cloud-based.
+If you’ve hit a roadblock with your existing contact center solution, consider your options.
 If you have a legacy system or don’t have access to the functionality you need to serve today’s digital consumers, a cloud contact center may be your answer.
-Cloud call centers are more flexible, agile and cost-efficient than traditional models.
-With advanced omni-channel service capabilities, improved user interfaces and seamless integrations with third-party applications like Salesforce CRM, cloud technology is becoming the future of call center customer engagement.
-In fact, according to a 2013-2014 survey commissioned by DMG Consulting:
+Cloud call centers are more flexible, agile and cost-efficient in the long term than premise-based solutions.
+According to DMG Consulting:

-- 62 percent of organizations currently using some type of cloud-based call center solution
+- 62 percent of organizations are currently using some type of cloud-based call center solution

 - 45 percent of companies that are not using a cloud-based contact center solution say they are planning to move in this direction in the next 18 months